VlachosGroup/openmkm/docs/output.md

 coverage (if a surface species)

 2. **Hform.out**:
-   - Lists the dimensionless formation enthalpies (H/RT) of the species at the input temperature.
+   - List each species dimensionless formation enthalpies (H/RT)
-   - These are calculated from the NASA polynomials specified in the input.
+   - Calculated from the NASA polynomials at the input temperature and **BLANK** pressure.
-   - Note: These values are calculated assuming no coverage effects.
+   - **Note**: These values are calculated assuming no coverage effects.

 3. **Sform.out**:
-   - Lists the dimensionless standard entropies (S/R) of the species.
+   - Lists each species dimensionless formation entropies (S/R).
-   - These are calculated from the NASA polynomials specified in the input.
+   - Calculated from the NASA polynomials specified at the input temperature and **BLANK** pressure.
-   - Note: These values are calculated assuming no coverage effects.
+   - **Note**: These values are calculated assuming no coverage effects.

 ## Reaction data